 Jan Bartoš has been the recipient of several awards and scholarships, among them the 1st prize at Zaslavsky-Koch Competition (New York), the Peter S. Reed Foundation Award (New York), the International Mieczyslaw Munz Award (New York), the Rotary Musikförderpreis (Germany), Concertino Praga (Czech Republic), the Rucorva Trust Award

-Jan Bartoš was the last pupil of the legendary pianist Ivan Moravec.
-Following his studies in the Czech Republic, with Martin Ballý and Miroslav Langer, he continued to hone his artistry under the guidance of Alfred Brendel, Leon Fleisher, Zenon Fishbein, and James Tocco.
-He studied chamber music with Juilliard String Quartet's Robert Mann and Emerson String Quartet's Lawrence Dutton.
-He has a Professional Studies Diploma from the Manhattan School of Music in New York and a doctorate from the Academy of Performing Arts in Prague.
+Jan Bartoš holds a Professional Studies Diploma from the Manhattan School of Music in New York, and a doctorate from the Academy of Performing Arts in Prague.
+He was the last pupil of the legendary pianist Ivan Moravec.
+Following his studies in the Czech Republic with Martin Ballý and Miroslav Langer, he continued to hone his artistry abroad under the guidance of Alfred Brendel, Leon Fleisher, James Tocco, and Zenon Fishbein.
+He undertook masterclasses in chamber music with Juilliard String Quartet's Robert Mann and Emerson String Quartet's Lawrence Dutton.

 He is the Founder and Director of Prague Music Performance, an innovative Festival and Institution presenting concerts across musical genres, master classes, lectures and residencies.
 He is also the Artistic Director of the Music is festival and the Ivan Moravec Academy.
 Jan Bartoš teaches piano and chamber music at the Academy of Performing Arts in Prague.